Alfred Izydor Romer: Biography

-In 1874 he moved to an estate near Karolinowo that was owned by his new wife, countess Wanda Sulistrowska (1853–1944).
+In 1874 he moved to an estate near Karolinowo, Pastavy Raion, that was owned by his new wife, countess Wanda Sulistrowska (1853–1944).
 These were among his most productive years, as he not only painted, but engaged in ethnographic studies.
 He wrote a monograph on the history and manufacture of a garment known as the "Slutsk Sash" and a history of the "Vilnius Academy of Fine Arts".
 He also wrote a monograph on the history of his own family (published in Przemyśl in 1880).
 Romer collected old documents and manuscripts, which he send to Polish museums Kraków and Lviv.

 He moved to Kraków in 1884, and lived there for nice years while serving on the Art Commission of the Polish Academy of Learning.
 He was also a member of the committee and from 1890 to 1891 a member of the directorate of the Kraków Society of Friends of Fine Arts.
 In addition to his portraits and drawings, he created religious works at several churches; most notably the "Madonna of Pinsk".

 He returned to his wife's estate in 1894 and died there in 1897.
 In 1895 he stayed briefly with his family in Italy.
 Wanda Sulistrowska, in her later years, became a spiritual advisor and ascetic.
 Plans are underway to restore the estate, which has fallen into disrepair, and create a monument.
 His only daughter was Helena Romer-Ochenkowska.